Contracts play a huge role in defining how businesses work and how they interact with third parties.

 Another common way to manage contracts is through Excel spreadsheets and while using this programme comes with its own benefits, it comes with many pitfalls too.

-Next, we take a deep-dive into each of those issues and why you should reconsider using Excel as a document repository in the long-term.
+Next, we take a deep-dive into each of those issues and why you should reconsider using Excel as a contract repository system in the long-term.

 Why Excel isn’t the best use case for a contract repository